Vitamin B’s Role in Hair Growth

 Pantothenic acid, or vitamin B5, is crucial to the generation of coenzyme A, which is important for the development of fatty acids in the body, among other necessary functions.

-In our products, we use pro-vitamin B5–also known as panthenol, which is the alcohol analog of vitamin B5, making it more stable.
-Learn more about the benefits of this B-complex vitamin in our article on pro-vitamin B5.
+In our products, we use pro-vitamin B5–also known as panthenol - which is the alcohol analog of vitamin B5, making it more stable.
+There are many benefits of B-complex for the skin and hair!
+Vitamin B5 works to help moisturize, soothe, and heal both our complexions and scalps.

-Really more of a generalized term, vitamin B6 refers to the compounds pyridoxine, pyridoxal, pyridoxamine and their 5’-phosphate esters.
+More of a generalized term, vitamin B6 refers to the compounds pyridoxine, pyridoxal, pyridoxamine, and their 5’-phosphate esters.

 These components of vitamin B6 play a role in many different bodily processes, and over a hundred of those processes are linked to the metabolism of protein which, as we know, is crucial for healthy hair.